radzionc/increaser/prompts/context.md

 When the report is grouped by days, the user has the option to see the "Sessions" view, where instead of a bar chart, they see sessions grouped by days.
 Sessions are colored according to the projects they belong to.
 When the user selects a specific project, sessions for other projects will be grayed out.

+When the report is grouped by days and no project selected the user can see when the workday started and ended for a specific day.

 ## Habits

 The "Habits" page includes two sub-pages: "Track" and "Explore."